top of page

 TIP 9.
 SET A READING TARGET

-I personally don’t do this, mainly because I have to allow lots of flexibility in all my goals because, well, children.
+I personally don’t do this.
+I have to allow lots of flexibility in all my goals because, well, children.
 I have loose targets in my work life of things I want to do and achieve, but I can’t set rigid goals because it’s all the more frustrating and disheartening when I get the inevitable phonecall from school asking me to collect my vomiting mini-human.

-However, I hear this helps a lot of people read the books they want to and to keep on top of their TBRs.
-Some use sites such as Goodreads to do this.
+However, I hear this tip helps a lot of people read the books they want to, and to keep on top of their TBRs.
+Some use sites such as Goodreads or The Storygraph to do this.
 I keep my reading lists private, but it’s down to personal preference.

 TIP 10.
 CHEAT: SYNOPSES